- China Tours +

 Larger hotels should be able to provide an adapter, but if you don't have one it can be frustrating, for example if your laptop needs charging.
 See China Power Supply and Adapters for more.

-Not sure what to ask for?… See some recommended Guilin itineraries for inspiration.
+Not sure what to ask for?
+See 6 top Guilin tours from Hong Kong for inspiration.